We're hiring

 Uses of HR Analytics

-HR analytics play an essential role in modern workplaces.
-They use data and insights to improve workforce management and make strategic decisions.
+It plays an important role in modern workplaces.
+It uses data and insights to improve workforce management and make strategic decisions.
 Below are some of its key uses.

 Talent Acquisition and Recruitment